Mohamed Abdelrahman (footballer, born 1993): Club career

 On 21 November 2018, Abdelrahman scored after 22 seconds for Al-Merrikh against Algerian side USM Alger, becoming the fastest goalscorer of the Arab Club Champions Cup.

-In November 2020, Abdelrahman made history by signing from Algerian side CA Bordj Bou Arréridj to Sudanese side Al-Hilal Omdurman for a Sudanese-record $USD 1 million.
+In November 2020, Abdelrahman made history by signing from Algerian side CA Bordj Bou Arréridj to Sudanese side Al-Hilal for a Sudanese-record $USD 1 million.

 International career

 Abdelrahman was included in Sudan's squad for the 2021 Africa Cup of Nations.